Gagan144-blip/DSA--DailyProgressTrack/Day5.md

 In this problem, we have to find the first unique character, which means the first character that appears only once in the string.

 My Approach:
-First, I used map<char, int> to count the frequency of every character.
+-First, I used map<char, int> to count the frequency of every character.
-Then, I traversed the original string from left to right.
+- Then, I traversed the original string from left to right.
-For every character, I checked its frequency using mp[s[i]].
+- For every character, I checked its frequency using mp[s[i]].
-If the frequency is 1, it means the character appears only once, so I returned its index
+- If the frequency is 1, it means the character appears only once, so I returned its index

 Important Learning:
 mp[s[i]]